Can Dogs Eat Caramel? Is Caramel Safe for Dogs?

 We humans love our sugary treats, and caramel is a favorite source!
-You may be enjoying this delicious sweet in one of its many forms and ask yourself if your dog may enjoy a little bite as much as you do.
+You may be enjoying this delicious sweet in one of its many forms and wondering if your dog would enjoy a bite.
 So, can dogs eat caramel?

 Why Is Caramel Bad for Dogs?

 Dogs rely on us to feed them a healthy and nutritious diet, in the same way children do.
 We need to ensure that they get plenty of good food while avoiding bad food.
-Caramel is made up almost entirely of sugar that has been heated so that it caramelizes.
+Caramel is made up almost entirely of sugar that has been heated so it caramelizes.
 While children and adults can occasionally enjoy a small amount of sugar, dogs should avoid it at all times.
-Our omnivorous nature means that we can digest and dispose of a lot of the sugar, but a dog’s body does not treat sugar in the same way and the negative effects of this treat are greatly magnified when fed to a dog, regardless of its size.
+Our omnivorous nature means that we can effectively digest and dispose of carbohydrates, but dogs are less capable in this area, being facultative carnivores.

 Vomiting and Diarrhea

 Dogs are not equipped to deal with large quantities of sugar.
-They may experience negative effects immediately after ingestion, and symptoms can include vomiting and diarrhea.
-If this does happen, you need to stop feeding your dog and consult a veterinarian if the symptoms persist after 24 hours.
+They may experience negative effects immediately after ingestion, and the signs can include vomiting and diarrhea.
+If this does happen, you need to stop feeding your dog and consult a veterinarian especially if the signs persist after 24 hours.

 Sugar and Obesity